TimAnderson1/SQL-Project/README.md

 ## Closing Thoughts

 This Project Helped me practice and showcase my SQL skills while also growing my knowledge of the data job market.
-In doing this project I have clear understanding of the skills needed and average salaries for different factors.
+In doing this project I have clear understanding of the skills needed and average salaries for different factors, therefore as an aspiring data analyst, I am now able to better position myself within a competitive market.
 Hopefully this project conveys my ability to perform simple and advanced queries to retrieve and gain insights on data.

 ***This project was performed using a precleaned dataset created by [Luke Barousse](http://lukebarousse.com/)***